Results 1 to 4 of 4

 Re: Stanley Standing Out

 I couldn't agree more.
 As I was watching the game, which I've already re-run again since the live airing, I'm thinking the same thing.
 This guy has talent.
 He looks really good returning the ball on kickoffs.
 I know it's only one game, and he was facing bench-warmers, but he seems to have a feel for the game.
 He seems to have great football vision, sees the blocking, the holes, and hits 'em.
 He doesn't look very physical, and needs a little more bulk, but I'll be watching him closely in the remaining preseason games.
-I think he's a "keeper".Stan, bring 'em home
+I think he's a "keeper".It's not a relocation, it's a restoration

 By RamWraith in forum RAM TALKReplies: 9Last Post: -06-28-2007, 04:12 AM